How to make vanilla pastry cream (Crème Pâtissière)

 Refrigerator

-When you are ready to use it, remove it from the refrigerator.
-You will notice that it has become stiffer and a little chunky when you move it around.
+- When ready to use, it may be stiffer and a little chunky.
 This is perfectly normal!
 You have not ruined the pastry cream.
-To get it ready to add to your recipe, give it a good whisking and it should return back to it’s velvety smooth state!
+To get it ready to add to your recipe, give it a good whisking and it should return back to it’s velvety smooth texture.

 When is pastry cream done?